nextspace/jquery_tutorial/README.markdown

 your browser's console (we'll be using Safari on Mac and Chrome if you are PC) to practice live coding on a basic HTML page.

-    If you are a Windows user please download Chrome (http://www.google.com/chrome/), unless you already are a die-hard Firefox (w/ Firebug) user.
+    If you are a Windows user I recommend downloading Chrome (http://www.google.com/chrome/), unless you already are a die-hard Firefox (w/ Firebug) fan.

 We will go beyond the console and show how you can build on the basics and write more complex features for your project.
 If you're familiar with jQuery already, bring your knowledge and help others--or heckle me, or help.
 Chris Burbridge will be there to help out too.

 Tutorial Topics
 ---------------